CTPSSTAFF/MBTA_CR_muni_population/README.md

 (gh-pages) in the docs folder.
 The file is manually dragged into the folder and renamed to index.html.

 We write basic output to the “output” folder.
+We export a csv and a geopackage.

 ## Packages Used